 School life at Abingdon revolves around different communities ranging from students’ houses and tutor groups, clubs and societies to the Amey Theatre and Chapel.
 There are also numerous parents’ groups including ASPA – the parents’ association, the Music Society, FASBC – the Boat Club, and Touchliners – the rugby parents’ support group.

-Pupils are divided, according to year group, into three “Schools”, Lower, Middle and Upper School (or the Sixth Form) and boys are all members of a house under the care of a housemaster.
-Each boy also belongs to a tutor group, within each house, and meets daily with his tutor, who is the principal liaison between a boy, teachers, school and home.
+Pupils are divided, according to year group, into three “Schools”, Lower, Middle and Upper School (or the Sixth Form).
+Each student is a member of a house under the care of a Head of House and also belongs to a tutor group, within each house.
+Students meet daily with their tutor, who is the principal liaison between a pupil, the teachers, school and home.
 In addition, each year group meets once a week in Chapel to share in an inter-denominational act of worship.

 For a further glimpse into life at Abingdon, please view our video clips page.